mezo-org/mezod/docs/rfc/rfc-2.md

 ### Bridge validators

-Only a subset of Mezo validators participates in bridging and they have an equal vote in deciding on bridging the asset.
-All those validators are expected to run full Ethereum nodes.
-Having all validators in the network participate in bridging does not make it any more secure if most of them use the same Ethereum JSON-RPC endpoint.
-Additionally, for the Mezo-to-Ethereum bridge, we will reuse the same subset of validators to generate a signature to unlock assets on Ethereum.
+All Mezo validators validate bridging operations but only a subset of them is able to initiate bridging operations.
+Validators that will initiate bridging operations will be referred in this document as *bridging validators*.
+All bridging validators are expected to run full Ethereum nodes.

+Having all validators in the network fully participate in bridging does not make it any more secure if most of them use the same Ethereum JSON-RPC endpoint.
+Additionally, for the Mezo-to-Ethereum bridge, we will reuse the same subset of bridging validators to generate a signature to unlock assets on Ethereum.
 The governance will appoint the bridge validators using an EVM bridge precompile.
 The list of addresses participating in bridging has to be known to all other validators in the network to achieve consensus about bridging decisions.

 ### Ethereum BitcoinBridge contract